 This may lead you to wonder what does milkweed look like.
 The milkweed plant is an upright specimen that may reach 2 to 6 feet.
 Leaves grow from a thick stalk and are large and green, taking on a reddish color as the plant matures.
 In youth, leaves are waxy, pointed and dark green, later dropping from the stem and allowing the milky substance to exude from the growing milkweed.
 Stems become hollow and hairy as the plant matures.
 The milkweed flower is pink to purple to orange and blooms from June to August.

 Growing Milkweed Seeds

 Milkweed often does not begin growing in northern gardens in time to be fully beneficial to butterflies.
 There you can start seeds of milkweed inside so they will be ready to plant when the soil has warmed.

-When plants have two sets of leaves, transplant them to their permanent, sunny location outside.
-Space plants about two feet apart, if planting in a row.
+When plants have two sets of leaves, transplant the seedlings to their permanent, sunny location outside.
+Space plants about 2 feet apart, if planting in a row.
 The milkweed plant grows from a long taproot and does not like to be moved after planting outdoors.
 Mulch can help conserve water.